Skip to main content

 Chili con carne Tacos

-Just opposite Siegfried-Hirschmann-Park in Friedrichshain, Taqueria Mexa Berlin serves up authentic Mexican flavours.
-The corn tortillas are freshly baked for you on site and are therefore naturally gluten-free.
-They form the basis for various tasty taco variations, as well as quesdadillas, tostadas and nachos.
+Opposite Siegfried-Hirschmann-Park in Friedrichshain, Taqueria Mexa Berlin serves up authentic Mexican flavours.
+The corn tortillas are freshly baked for you on the premises and are naturally gluten-free.
+They form the basis for various delicious taco variations, as well as quesadillas, tostadas and nachos.

 Where: Boxhagener Straße 50, Friedrichshain